trimble-oss/website-modus.trimble.com/content/community/contribution-process.md

 a.)
 A new component has been created on your product team (e.g. Chips for displaying and interacting with content filters).

 b.)
-The component exists as design elements and interaction pattern sequence (in Figma, Adobe XD).
+The component exists as design elements and interaction pattern sequence in Figma.

 c.)
 The component has undergone usability testing with documented results or is currently in use in the product.